 - The classic car cannot be driven for business reasons; it can only be driven for particular activities.

 - The classic vehicle has to be driven less than 2,500 miles a year.

-Insurance companies dealing with antique or collectible cars do typically have stipulations as to who they will give a policy to.
+Insurance companies dealing with antique or collectible cars do typically have stipulations as to whom they will give a policy.
 These stipulations often include:

 - A decent driving record